autuman/Learning-Resources/README.md

 An Introduction to Statistical Learning
 The Elements of Statistical Learning
 Machine Learning A Probabilistic Perspective
+Algorithms for Reinforcement Learning
+Reinforcement Learning: An Introduction
 OpenIntro Statistics
 statistics by freedman